Find out below how each of our projects are adapting to the Covid-19 pandemic.

 Green Pathways for Life in Frome, Somerset

-Find out more on how Green Pathways for Life is operating:
+Find out more on how our project in Frome is operating:

-We are providing a variety of activities to participants each week, including arts and crafts projects, gardening for wildlife, and fun ways to learn about nature.
+For those not yet ready to join group activities, we are providing a variety of activities to participants each week for home and garden.
+These include arts and crafts projects, gardening for wildlife, and fun ways to learn about nature.
 These activities come in a variety of media, and with a balance between indoor and garden spaces to maximise accessibility.

 Most of these activities are interactive, and several are collaborative, encouraging ongoing involvement and communication with the wider group.